Sex Offenses

 Collateral Consequences of a Sex Crime Conviction

 The collateral consequences of a sex crime conviction can be life-altering.
-Beyond the jail time, fines and other penalties that typically result from a conviction for a sex offense, the most damaging consequences are those that affect the sex offender in the society.
+Beyond the jail time, fines, and other penalties that typically result from a conviction for a sex offense, the most damaging consequences are those that affect the sex offender in society.

 Following a sex crime conviction, life can be difficult.
 The offender could face difficulty obtaining employment, securing approval for loans, and/or lose any of their professional licenses.
 Others may even be shunned by their family as a result of mere accusations.

 One of the best ways to minimize the collateral consequences of a sex-related crime is to build a strong legal defense.
-Working closely with a qualified criminal defense attorney such as Jackson F. Gorski at The Law Office of Jackson F. Gorski is critical for making the best of your case.
+Working closely with a qualified criminal defense attorney such as Jackson F. Gorski is critical for making the best of your case.

 Back to top